mends-open/cloudflare-link-shortener/README.md

 ## Features
 - **Simple redirects** – map `https://your.worker.dev/my-slug` to a long URL stored in KV.
 - **Fallback handling** – unknown or malformed slugs redirect to a default URL.
-- **Structured logging (optional)** – capture request/response metadata into a second KV namespace for later analysis, compressed with gzip to save space.
+- **Structured logging (optional)** – capture request/response metadata alongside links in the same KV namespace, compressed with gzip to save space.

 ## Prerequisites
 - [Wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/) 3.x
 - A Cloudflare account with access to Workers and KV

 ## Configuration
-1. Create two KV namespaces (one for links, one for logs) and bind them in `wrangler.json` as `LINKS` and `LOGS`.
-Logging is optional; if you do not need it you can remove the `LOGS` binding.
+1. Create a KV namespace for links and bind it in `wrangler.json` as `LINKS`.
+Logging entries are stored in the same namespace under `slug:entries:<uuid>` keys, so no additional binding is required.
 2. Set the `FALLBACK_URL` variable to the URL you want users to see when a slug is missing or invalid.

 Update the placeholder IDs in `wrangler.json` with your actual namespace IDs: